tanyaortiz/fed-philosophy/README.md

 - A FED is an expert in the fields a full stack developer is only familiar with
 - A FED should identify potential issues with a design that might have poor usability
 - A FED should find a time to share knowledge amongst other teams within the company.

+# Topics Under Consideration
+## Continuous Integration
+- One Canonical Branch **master**
+- No developer will ever commit directly into master
+- Developer will branch off master on the feature they're working on. **feature branches**
+- When feature is complete, a request to merge into master ** pull request**
+- An individual who did not writ the code will
+- **At no point should a developer merge their own code into master**
+- Compiled output should be ignored in `.gitignore`
+-
+## Device Detection
+- DON'T DO IT!
+## Feature Detection
+## Graceful Degradation